PE Apprenticeship applications now open!

 We still have a few positions available to start in August 2021.
 Please complete the EOI form below.

 The Stride Active PE & Sport Apprenticeship programme provides an exciting opportunity for anyone to kick-start a career in coaching or teaching, whilst allowing schools to build extra capacity in PE and school sport.
 Apprentices are able to support the delivery of PE, extra-curricular clubs, health and physical activity interventions.
 An apprentice can help enhance a young person’s experience of PE / sport and make a real difference to their engagement and activity levels.

 The programme is delivered in partnership with Riverside Training.
-Apprentices will benefit from a Level 3 qualification ‘Community Sport and Health Officer’, in addition they also will be able to access a number of other qualifications and training to support their work in schools.
+Apprentices will benefit from a Level 3 qualification ‘Community Sport and Health Officer’, in addition to a number of other qualifications and training to support work in schools.

 ‘Across the Federation, our apprentice has had an immediate impact on the activity levels of our less active young people’PE Coordinator, Shobdon School